harry-anderson/s3-terraform/task-2/README.md

 - `ListObjectsV2` API returns keys in a specific order.
 So you can using the `start_after` and `max_keys` parameters to divide the keys into chunks.

 ### Make the process idempotent
-To make the process idempotent, I would introduce a `cache` layer using distributed key value store like DynamoDB or Redis.
+To make the process idempotent, I would introduce a `cache` layer.
+The type of cache I think depends on if you need Strong or Eventual consistency e.g how important deduplication of keys?.
 The `sender` checks if the key is in the `cache` before sending the message to SQS.

 ```